-Typically when estimating total particulate mass, particle counters take the number of counts in each size (herein size refers to a range) channel and then the counter calculates an average mass for the particles in this channel based on an average size estimated at the size of particles in the middle 30 of that channel, for example if there was 0.3 um channel followed by a 0.5 um channel then the average size of the 0.3 um channel would be assumed to be 0.4 um (the middle of the 0.3 um or (0.5 um-0.3 um)/2+0.3 um.
-Of course other methods might be used to arrive at an estimated size, 35 perhaps this parameter might even be made to be configurable, the key concept is that current generations of instruments attempt to attribute a single average size to all particulates in that channel for the purposes of calculating particle mass.
-40
+Typically when estimating total particulate mass, particle 30 counters take the number of counts in each size (herein size refers to a range) channel and then the counter calculates an average mass for the particles in this channel based on an average size estimated at the size of particles in the middle of that channel, for example if there was 0.3 um channel 35 followed by a 0.5 um channel then the average size of the 0.3 um channel would be assumed to be 0.4 um (the middle of the 0.3 um or (0.5 um-0.3 um)/2+0.3 um.
+Of course other methods might be used to arrive at an estimated size, perhaps this parameter might even be made to be configuated to attribute a single average size to all particulates in that channel for the purposes of calculating particle mass.

-To estimate the mass of particles in that channel for a given sample the counter takes the average particle size (discussed above), converts that size to volume of material, multiplies this by the expected density of that material to arrive at the mass of an average particle for that channel and 45 then multiplies it by the number of particles counted during a sample to arrive at the particle mass for that channel during that sample.
-That figure can then be used directly or scaled to some standard volume to infer what the particle mass for a standard volume of air of this particle size would be based 50 on this representative sample, Multiple channels could be added together to give a sense of total-particle-mass for the instrument's entire range or some subset thereof,
+To estimate the mass of particles in that channel for a 45 given sample the counter takes the average particle size (discussed above), converts that size to volume of material, multiplies this by the expected density of that material to arrive at the mass of an average particle for that channel and then multiplies it by the number of particles counted during 50 a sample to arrive at the particle mass for that channel during that sample.
+That figure can then be used directly or scaled to some standard volume to infer what the particle mass for a standard volume of air of this particle size would be based on this representative sample, Multiple channels could be 55 added together to give a sense of total-particle-mass for the instrument's entire range or some subset thereof, associated with these factors for the particulates being counted are available.
+However, it doesn't address the issue that particulates are all grouped in a single channel and an average of the mass of particles in that channel has to somehow choose a single value, which may also be represented in a range- to describe this population of particulates.

 Theses masses are then displayed either as a mass per channel or the total mass for all the channels.
-Since no 55 information on actual particle sizes is retained in the counter, the estimated average size of particles in a channel can lead to potentially large errors in estimated mass versus the actual mass, when the actual average size differs from the estimated average size.
-60
+Since no information on actual particle sizes is retained in the counter, 60 the estimated average size of particles in a channel can lead to potentially large errors in estimated mass versus the actual mass, when the actual average size differs from the estimated average size.

-To refine this estimate, one can factor in the index of refractivity, the density of particulates, even some assumed geometry for the particles.
-This helps to some extent, if data associated with these factors for the particulates being counted are available.
-However, it doesn't address the issue 65 that particulates are all grouped in a single channel and an average of the mass of particles in that channel has to somehow choose a single value, which may also be represented in a range- to describe this population of particulates.
+To refine this estimate, one can factor in the index of 65 refractivity, the density of particulates, even some assumed geometry for the particles.
+This helps to some extent, if data